MontiCore/monticore/README.md

   <div style="text-align:center" ><img src="mc-logo.png" /></div>
 </center>

-# MontiCore - Language Workbench And Development Tool Framework
+# MontiCore - Language Workbench and Development Tool Framework

-[MontiCore](http://www.monticore.de) is a language workbench for an efficient development of domain-specific languages (DSLs).
+[MontiCore](http://www.monticore.de) is a language workbench for the efficient development of domain-specific languages (DSLs).
 It processes an extended grammar format which defines the DSL and generates Java components for processing the DSL documents.
-Examples for these components are parser, AST classes, symboltables or pretty printers.
+Examples for these components are parsers, AST classes, symboltables or pretty printers.
 This enables a user to rapidly define a language and use it together with the MontiCore-framework to build domain specific tools.

-Some MontiCore advantages are the reusability of predefined language components, conservative extension and composition mechanisms and an optimal integration of hand-written code into the generated tools.
-Its grammar languages are rather comfortable.
+Some MontiCore advantages are the reusability of predefined language components, conservative extension and composition mechanisms, and an optimal integration of hand-written code into the generated tools.
+Its grammar languages are rather comfortable to use.

 ## A Teaser for MontiCore